Frequently asked questions

 Nozawa Peaks vision

-Nozawa Peaks aim to bridge the gap between Japanese hospitality and western comfort.
-Nozawa Peaks facilities are best suited to families and couples looking for a relaxing base to embrace Japanese culture, food, snow, and onsen.
+Nozawa Peaks aims to provide the highest standard of Japanese hospitality with western comfort.
+Nozawa Peaks facilities are best suited to families and couples looking for a relaxing base to embrace Japanese culture, food, snow and natural hot springs.

 What is the cancellation policy at Nozawa Peaks?